fvzzy/advent-of-code/README.md

 ### Fetching inputs

 I've included a small helper at [lib/utils.js](/lib/utils.js) to fetch and cache the supplied inputs for a given day.
+Inputs are saved to `/inputs/{day}.txt`.

 Store a session token in `.env` to use it, e.g: